 Learning From Other Traders

 It stands to reason that a great deal of useful knowledge about trading forex and other markets can be gleaned from the experience of other traders.
 Trading has occupied humans since the inception of commerce and many people have traded for a living long before most active traders were even born.
+By exploring the best forex traders to learn from, you can use their experience as a springboard for your trading strategy.

 This valuable information, which is readily available through books and online sources, contains not only the methods employed by successful traders, but also the particular state of mind that generally makes up a key element to the success of the trader.
+Read more on trading psychology here.

-Learning From a Trader Versus Researching Yourself
+Learning From forex Traders Versus Researching Yourself

 If you are lucky enough to be able to talk to a highly successful trader in person, this would be the ideal situation in which to learn from them.
 Nevertheless, make sure the quality of the questions you ask reflects your humility and desire to learn since this will very likely directly affect the answers you will receive.